How to Become a Blog Expert

-More people, and particularly those with substantial numbers of followers, will share your content if that content makes them look smart for having shared it.
-So your content needs to speak to the audience about something they care about and do so in an interesting way.
+More people, particularly those with substantial numbers of followers, will share your content if that content makes them look smart for having shared it.
+So your content needs to speak to the audience about something they care about and do so in an exciting way.

 First impressions matter.
-As people click through to your article or are deciding whether or not to share it, the impression your website makes is important.
-Be sure your site is readable and looks good by incorporating enough white space and using headers and subheaders appropriately so your content is easy to scan/skim.
+As people click through to your article or are deciding whether or not to share it, the impression your website makes is essential.
+Be sure your site is readable and looks good by incorporating enough white space and using headers and subheaders appropriately, so your content is accessible to scan/skim.

-Placing social sharing buttons on your site is quick and simple.
+Placing social sharing buttons on your site is quick and straightforward.
 They make it easier for your content to be shared.
-Of course, someone could just cut and paste the URL but it's always best to remove friction and make it as easy as possible for them to spread your content.
+Of course, someone could just cut and paste the URL, but it's always best to remove friction and make it as easy as possible for them to spread your content.

-Adhering to solid writing fundamentals, in particular the need for specificity, will put you out in front of the competition.
-Use your creativity to get people to read your copy without the use of any confusing hyperbole or jargon.
-Every word counts.
+Adhering to solid writing fundamentals, in particular, the need for specificity, will put you ahead of the competition.
+Use creativity to get people to read your copy without the use of any confusing hyperbole or jargon.
+Less is more.

 Don't be vague.
-Reveal the facts of what you have to offer, but don't be too technical or confusing.
+Reveal the facts of your offer, but don't be too technical or confusing.
 Be prudent about using big words in your attempts to be credible.
 Do your research and know your audience.
 Don't forget that, as Nathanial Hawthorne once said, “something easy to read is damned hard to write.”

-There is no substitute for great copy and one word can make all the difference.
-While we're quote famous authors...
+There is no substitute for excellent copy, and one word can make all the difference.
+While we're quoting famous authors...

 "The difference between the almost right word and the right word is really a large matter, 'tis the difference between the lightning bug and the lightning." ~Mark Twain

 What do all the pieces of content that are liked, bookmarked, and emailed to others have in common?
+Quality vs. quantity.
 They serve the audience, not the content creator.
 Your goal is to help readers optimize a part of their daily life through the topic you're sharing.
-And strengthening your ability to create content that is shared includes improving your editing skills.
+And strengthening your ability to create shared content includes improving your editing skills.

-Regardless of the media used to circulate your content, it's the editing that transforms text into powerful stories that persuade the audience to take action.
-Turn your articles, landing pages, webinar content, podcast episodes, and videos into shareable works that move readers to action.
+Regardless of the media used to circulate your content, the editing transforms text into powerful stories that persuade the audience to take action.
+Turn your articles, landing pages, webinar content, podcast episodes, and videos into shareable works that get readers to make a move.

 After you produce a draft, do these tasks.

-- Disengage your writer’s ego and assume an editor mindset.
-When you do that you have no problem evaluating and deleting to produce a more coherent and complete piece of content.
+Disengage your writer’s ego and assume an editor mindset.
+When doing so, you have no problem evaluating and deleting to produce a more coherent and complete piece of content.

-- Write notes without changing the draft as you lightly read your content.
-This is to record ideas you thought you included but actually didn't.
+Write notes without changing the draft as you lightly read your content.
+This is to record ideas you thought you included but didn't.
 You'll use them later.

 Remember that in-person communication allows you to rephrase if you observe a puzzled or clueless look on someone's face.
-When you're writing you don't get the luxury of that feedback until after you've published.
-Then you don't get the chance to explain, the reader just quits reading.
+When you're writing, you don't get the luxury of that feedback until after you've published.
+Then you don't get to explain; the reader just quits reading.